knutwurst/Marlin-2-0-x-Anycubic-i3-MEGA-S/README.md

 `_TMC` stands for Trinamic TMC motor driver.
 The direction of rotation of the motors is inverted.
 However, if the plugs of the motors are already turned, you simply take the non-TMC version.

 `_DGUS` stands for the "new" blue / yellow DGUS II display, which otherwise cannot show a special menu.
+(Only relevant for MEGA S)

 `_BLT` stands for the BL-Touch version with auto-leveling sensor.
 Manual mesh leveling is deactivated here.

 `_10` stands for the Trigorilla_14 v1.0 mainboard, which should normally be the standard.
+(Only relevant for BLTouch)

 `_11` stands for the Trigorilla_14 v1.1 mainboard, on which the pin assignment for the servo port has changed.
+(Only relevant for BLTouch)

 <b>Note: The mainboard version 1.0 or 1.1 is only relevant for the installation of the BLTouch sensor and can normally be ignored.</b>